ssuryanarayanan/Qi-Docs/docs/Searching.rst

 --------------

 QiStream objects support a collection of strings called *Tags*.
 Tags allow you to augment QiStreams with additional information, making it easier to classify, identify, and search for individual streams.
 The example below shows a stream being created that has the tags “Depth”, “Temperature”, and “operations” defined.

-In the near future, we’ll have the ability for client applications to query for QiStreams based upon Id, Name, QiType, QiBehavior and the tags associated with the streams.